 also largess, "willingness to give or spend freely; munificence," c.
 1200, from Old French largesse, largece "a bounty, munificence," from Vulgar Latin *largitia "abundance" (source also of Spanish largueza, Italian larghezza), from Latin largus "abundant, large, liberal" (see large).
-In medieval theology, "the virtue whose opposite is avarice, and whose excess is prodigality" ["Middle English Dictionary"].
+In medieval theology, "the virtue whose opposite is avarice, and whose excess is prodigality" [The Middle English Compendium].
 For Old French suffix -esse, compare fortress.
 Related: Largation.